Casting Using Dental Stone

 - Pacific Dental Products (located in Oregon).
 Their phone number is (503) 856-9664 - ask for Andy.
 They have an online shopping cart which accepts Visa, Mastercard, Discover and American Express.
 They offer Merlin's in quatities from 1 lb to 50 lb packages and can also combine it with debubbilizer to save on shipping costs.

 - Swords of Honor (located in Idaho).
 They have an online shopping cart and offer several colors of Merlin's in 5 lb, 10 lb, 25 lb and 50 lb packaging.
 They also sell lots of cool swords and historical gear.

 - Atlantic Dental Supply (material is shipped from Arkansas).
 They accept Visa and Mastercard and have an online shopping cart.
-You call them at (919) 321-0938 -ask for Bethany.
+You can call them at (919) 321-0938 -ask for Bethany.

 - Canyon State Dental Supply (located in Arizona).
 Their phone number is 1-800-354-3684 - ask for Steve.

 They accept Visa, Mastercard and American Express.
 They don't have an online shopping cart but you can place an order over the phone.

 - Clint Sales (located in Massachusetts).
 They don't accept credit cards or have an online shopping cart but they do take Paypal.
 To order, call Cindy at (978) 927-3010 or send her an e-mail at email@example.com.
 If you are in her region of the US she can save you money on shipping.

 Merlin's Magic comes in white, tan, gray and dark gray.
 Personally, I would avoid the dark gray.
 Maybe it's just me but I've found that the dark gray has so much non-soluable pigment in it that tiny micro-bubbles form, kind of like foam that won't go away.
 I found that the tan or white colors take stain very well for the wooden plank and wood shingle pieces.